jerryhgladinet/docs/admin/source/chapter04.rst

 **File Servers in Local Area Network**

-    When you have files and folders from local area network (LAN), you can convert the network share directly into a team folder in the Cluster Server.
+    When you have files and folders from the local area network (LAN), you can convert the network share directly into a team folder in the Cluster Server.
 It is a one-to-one relationship between a team folder and a network share.
 When you pick this option, most of the time, the Active Directory server for this tenant is also in the same Local Area Network.

 **Publish Tenant Home Storage As a Team Folder**

     By default, the tenant's root storage folder is not published to any team user.
-To use an analogy, it is like a C: drive on a Windows File Server, by default it is not published as network share to users.
+To use an analogy, it is like a C: drive on a Windows File Server, by default it is not published as a network share to users.
 However, if you want to make it available to users, you can pick this option.

     .. figure:: _static/image_s5_3_13a.png
         :align: center